MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 - Labels are displayed from the **Protect** button on the Office ribbon, in addition to displaying on the Information Protection bar.

-- Let users browse for users and groups when they specify custom permissions in Office apps by using the **Select Users or Groups** dialog box for your on-premises Active Directory.
+- A browse option for users and groups when users specify custom permissions in Office apps.
+The **Select users, groups, or organization** icon displays the **Select Users or Groups** dialog box for your on-premises Active Directory.
 The same dialog box is now also used when users specify custom permissions by using File Explorer.
-To use this option, the computer must be connected to the internal network, the computer must be joined to the domain, and you must have an on-premises Active Directory.
+To use this browse option, the computer must be connected to the internal network, the computer must be joined to the domain, and you must have an on-premises Active Directory.

-- Support for advanced client configurations that include the following:
+- Support for advanced client configurations that you configure in the Azure portal.
+These configurations include the following:

     - [Hide the Do Not Forward button in Outlook](../rms-client/client-admin-guide-customizations.md#hide-the-do-not-forward-button-in-outlook)